Nilabh Nishchhal — Updated On June 10th, 2021

 9 AL total 2013 4833722.0

-Notice the output above, it’s the same as you would expect from any local data file (say .csv), imported in Python as Pandas DataFrame.
+Notice the output above; it’s the same as expected from any local data file (say .csv or excel) imported in Python as Pandas DataFrame.

-We can write the query outside the function, and call it by the variable name as well.
-Let us import another table named state_areas which has the name of the states, and their area in Square Miles.
-But instead of calling the first 10 rows, we will like to see all the states whose area is more than 100,000 Square miles.
+We can write the query outside the function and call it by the variable name as well.
+Let us import another table named state_areas, which has the name of the states and their area in Square Miles.
+But instead of calling the first 10 rows, we would like to see all the states whose area is more than 100,000 Square miles.

 In [6]: